 • Tanning beds or sunlamps

-The best treatment for basal cell carcinoma depends on several factors: the type of basal cell carcinoma, the location of the skin cancer, your health, and your medical conditions.
+The best treatment for basal cell carcinoma depends on several factors: the type of basal cell carcinoma, its location, your health, and any medical conditions.
 Your dermatologist can assess your skin cancer and develop an individualized treatment plan to meet your goals and specific needs.

 When appropriate, Mohs surgery offers the highest cure rate among all treatments.
 99% of all basal cell carcinomas can be cured with Mohs Surgery.
-This technique preserves healthy skin, only removing skin cancer, minimizing scarring and maximizing your cosmetic outcome.
+This technique preserves healthy skin while removing only skin cancer, minimizing scarring, and maximizing your cosmetic outcome.
 Mohs surgery is the most advanced treatment for basal cell carcinoma.

-3. If it is greater than 2 cm (0.78 inches) located anywhere on your body
+• If it is greater than 2 cm (0.78 inches), located anywhere on your body

 Mohs Surgery & Mohs Procedure St. Louis